-In many cases, alcohol intake can affect the way our body breaks down food during digestion.
-There are a number of lost nutrients associated with drinking.
-Alcohol abuse can damage the lining of the stomach and intestines, which can prevent key nutrients from being absorbed.
+Furthermore, alcohol abuse can damage the lining of the stomach and intestines, which can further prevent key nutrients from being absorbed.

 Even when these nutrients are properly ingested, alcohol can prevent them from operating normally.
 Drinking alcohol is also known to disrupt protein absorption.
 Protein deficiency can result in a number of skin and hair conditions.

 These are just some of the lost nutrients associated with drinking.

 Excessive drinking leads to the absorption of what are known as empty calories.
 These are calories that have no nutritional benefit.
 Certain forms of alcohol, predominantly beer, can give you the feeling of being full.

 If you fill up on beer, you are less likely to consume food.
 This can lead to malnutrition, which can lead to lower potassium and magnesium levels.
 This can alter our bodies normal functions, particularly that of our normal hair growth cycle.

 Consistently high levels of alcohol consumption can lead to nutritional deficiencies, including a lack of zinc, iron, copper, and protein; all of which are essential for healthy hair growth.
 Poor nutrition has been directly linked to hair loss and, unfortunately, heavy use of alcohol leads to poor nutrition very often.

 This could stem from the individual relying solely on alcoholic beverages as their main form of dietary intake.
 However, there are some cases in which a person’s alcohol intake actually causes interference with their body’s ability to process and use food.

 Drinking too much alcohol can cause an individual to develop a diet lacking adequate levels of iron.